udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

         .\ConfigureSubscription.ps1 -SubscriptionId $SubscriptionId -AdGroupName "BU-Electronics-Admin"
     ```

-6. Close all instances of your browser (or switch to a different type of browser) and re-launch In-Private or Incognito mode
+6. Close all instances of your browser (or switch to a different type of browser) and re-launch In-Private or Incognito mode.

 7. Navigate to the Azure management portal in a browser <http://portal.azure.com>, and sign in using the **ElectronicsAdmin** credentials created earlier.
 When prompted to change your password, specify a strong password you will remember.

 8. You will need to configure a method of resetting your account.
 You can choose either a phone call or email.

-9. Select **All services**, and then select **Subscriptions**
+9. Select **All services**, and then select **Subscriptions**.

     ![Azure portal screenshot, showing subscriptions button](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image33.png "Subscriptions button")

-10. Select the name of the subscription you have been working on
+10. Select the name of the subscription you have been working on.

 11. Select the **Access control (IAM)** tile: